BioSig Issues Shareholder Update to Highlight Recent Achievements and Ongoing Developments

 - New supporting clinical data to be published

-BioSig Technologies, Inc. BSGM ("BioSig" or the "Company") an advanced digital signal processing technology company delivering unprecedented accuracy and precision to intracardiac signal visualization with its proprietary PURE EP™ System, today issued an update to shareholders highlighting recent milestones and ongoing company developments.
+BioSig Technologies, Inc. (NASDAQ: BSGM) (“BioSig” or the “Company”) an advanced digital signal processing technology company delivering unprecedented accuracy and precision to intracardiac signal visualization with its proprietary PURE EP™ System, today issued an update to shareholders highlighting recent milestones and ongoing company developments.

 Dear Shareholders: